TDStrasser/KookaBlockly-Reference/docs/source/using.rst

 Load
   The **Load** button allows the user to select a **KookaBlockly** program to be loaded into the Workspace, appending it to the current script.
 This feature enables the assembling of scripts by combining separate script files.

-  Move the cursor to this button, press click on the mouse and the following file dialogue will be displayed:
+  Move the cursor to this button, press click on the mouse and the dialogue in :numref:`loaddialg` will be displayed:

+.. _loaddialg:
 .. figure:: images/kblockly-load-dialogue.png
    :width: 500
    :align: center